pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 The DOI in this case is  10.4212/cjhp.v69i6.1606

 The “10.” part of the prefix identifies the DOI registry - the agency that issues the DOI numbers, in this example, Crossref.
-The characters “4212” in the prefix identify the registrant - in this case, the publisher, Multimed.
+The characters “4212” in the prefix identify the registrant - in this case, the publisher: Multimed.
 And the cjhp.v69i6.1606, the suffix, consists of several different parts, meant to distinguish the particular content:

 “cjhp” --  is an abbreviation for the journal -- The Canadian Journal of Hospital Pharmacy.
 This is a common feature of DOIs, where a journal will opt to be identified in a DOI by a standardized journal abbreviation.
 Multimed publishes multiple journals, and this helps to identify to which of its titles this article belongs.